9.3 Exchanges between young people and policy-makers on global issues

 The publications and reports of these questionings can be found on the website of UNICEF (only in Dutch).

 Since 1977, the Flemish-funded organisation Globelink runs the simulation project KRAS.
 KRAS is a discussion and role play for young people from the third grade of secondary education.
 KRAS works across schools.
 All over Flanders, young people come together in their free time to discuss global issues with their peers on the cutting edge.
 Discussion and one's own opinion are central in this project.
-Every school year, a new annual theme with a global slant is used to introduce young people to the wonderful world of democracy and debate.
-The theme of this year is “Climate”.
+Every school year, a new annual theme with a global slant is used to introduce young people to the world of democracy and debate.
+Themes covered in recent years include: migration, property, climate, identity and inequality.
 In this project empathy and discussion are central and essential.
 From the point of view of people who have something to say, young people get the best insight into the often difficult, global themes.
 That is why young people put themselves in the shoes of a political party, a young person from another country, the government of a country, the press, an interest group, etc. They are also able to make their own contribution to the debate on the future of the European Union.
 They defend their voices with verve and experience the tensions that exist between the different parties.
 At the end of the school year, the Flemish Parliament invites the students to a big closing colloquium.
 On this colloquium, young people formulate their (non-binding) policy recommendations.

 The Structured Dialogue is a European project and process for discussions between young people and policy makers about different themes, to make sure the opinions of young people are taken into account in defining the EU’s youth policies.